s-ccs/LSLAutoBIDS/README.md

 python gen_project_config.py -p <PROJECT_NAME>

 ```
-- Edit the configuration file in the projects folder to add the project details for the project.
+- Edit the configuration file in the projects/<PROJECT_NAME> folder to add the project details for the project.

 2. __Dataverse Credentials Configuration__ : This is to be done only once, for all the projects if the dataverse is the same.
 - Run the command below to create a configuration file template in folder.